tekr/NinjaTraderHistoryExporter/README.md

   -out:&lt;output dir&gt; - Directory to write output to.
 Defaults to _**C:\Temp\NTHistoryExport**_ if not specified.

   -sep:&lt;separator&gt; - Separator for fields.
-Defaults to ';' (NinjaTrader export format if not specified.
+Defaults to ';' (NinjaTrader export format) if not specified.

   -noheader - Exclude header row from output files

-  -help	- Print usage instructions
+  -?/help - Print usage instructions

 ## Licence